Changissnz/TAGIB/README.md

 Chief Admiral Roumannios de la Cruziyez"

 # Part XXIII
+## Aunt Marie gives Janice, wife of the keyboard warrior, some life advice

 From: Marie, aunt of the keyboard warrior
 To: Janice, wife of the keyboard warrior